KIT-ISAS/RTCF/README.md

 Code that can be used in simulation as well as on real hardware is always preferred.
 For this reason, the RTCF implements the `/use_sim_time`-parameter that is used in ROS.

 Normally, the RTCF uses `CLOCK_MONOTONIC` to perform its wait and timing operations.
-If `/use_sim_time` is set to true, the `/clock`-topic is used as time source.
+If `/use_sim_time` is set to true, the `/clock`-topic is used as a time source.

-Due to the implementation of the underlying `rtt_rosclock`-library, care must be taken, when choosing the clock frequency: The control-loop will only wake up when the control period has expired and a new clock tick arrives.
-This means, a clock that runs slightly slower than the control frequency will result in a slightly reduced control frequency.
+Due to the implementation of the underlying `rtt_rosclock`-library, care must be taken, when choosing the clock frequency: The control loop will only wake up when the control period has expired and a new clock tick arrives.
+This means a clock that runs slightly slower than the control frequency will result in a slightly reduced control frequency.
 However, a clock that runs slightly faster than the control frequency will almost half the resulting control frequency!
 For this reason, it is ideal if the clock frequency is much higher than the control frequency.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)